-494: declaring a void parameter list with a typedef is non-standard This error may be produced, when the compiler is in ANSI C mode, by a function declaration f(V) where V is a void type.
+This error may be produced, when the compiler is in ANSI C mode, by a function declaration f(V) where V is a void type.
 In the special syntax f(<void>) which indicates that f is a function taking no arguments, the keyword <void> is required: the name of a void type cannot be used instead.

-496: template parameter <param> may not be redeclared in this scope 497: declaration of <param> hides template parameter 498: template argument list must match the parameter list 500: extra parameter of postfix <operatorxxxx> must be of type "int" 501: an operator name must be declared as a function 502: operator name is not allowed 503: <entity-kind> "<entity>" cannot be specialized in the current scope 504: nonstandard form for taking the address of a member function 505: too few template parameters -- does not match previous declaration 506: too many template parameters -- does not match previous declaration 507: function template for operator delete(void ) is not allowed 508: class template and template parameter may not have the same name 510: a template argument may not reference an unnamed type 511: enumerated type is not allowed 512: type qualifier on a reference type is not allowed 513: a value of type <type> cannot be assigned to an entity of type <type> 514: pointless comparison of unsigned integer with a negative constant 515: cannot convert to incomplete class <type> 516: const object requires an initializer 517: object has an uninitialized const or reference member 518: nonstandard preprocessing directive 519: <entity-kind> "<entity>" may not have a template argument list 520: initialization with " $\{\ldots\}$ " expected for aggregate object 521: pointer-to-member selection class types are incompatible (<type> and <type>) 522: pointless friend declaration 524: non-const function called for const object (anachronism) 525: a dependent statement may not be a declaration
+- 496: template parameter <entity> may not be redeclared in this scope - 497: declaration of <entity> hides template parameter - 498: template argument list must match the parameter list - 501: an operator name must be declared as a function - 502: operator name is not allowed - 503: <entity> cannot be specialized in the current scope - 504: nonstandard form for taking the address of a member function - 505: too few template parameters -- does not match previous declaration - 506: too many template parameters -- does not match previous declaration - 507: function template for operator delete(void ) is not allowed - 508: class template and template parameter may not have the same name - 511: enumerated type is not allowed - 512: type qualifier on a reference type is not allowed - 513: a value of type <type> cannot be assigned to an entity of type <type> - 514: pointless comparison of unsigned integer with a negative constant - 515: cannot convert to incomplete class <type> - 516: const object requires an initializer - 517: object has an uninitialized const or reference member - 518: nonstandard preprocessing directive - 519: <entity> may not have a template argument list - 520: initialization with "<...>" expected for aggregate object - 521: pointer-to-member selection class types are incompatible (<type> and <type>) - 522: pointless friend declaration - 524: non-const function called for const object (anachronism) - 525: a dependent statement may not be a declaration - 526: a parameter may not have void type For example: void foo(void a) { } - 529: this operator is not allowed in a template argument expression - 530: try block requires at least one handler - 531: handler requires an exception declaration - 532: handler is masked by default handler - 533: handler is potentially masked by previous handler for type <type>